-As of March 31, 2005, we had \$54.2 million of goodwill and intangible assets.
+As of September 30, 2005, we had \$51.2 million of goodwill and intangible assets.
 In assessing the recoverability of our goodwill and intangible assets, we must make assumptions regarding estimated future cash flows and other factors.
-If these estimates or their related assumptions change in the future, we may be required to record impairment charges for these assets.
+If these estimates or their related assumptions change in the future, we may be required to record impairment charges for these assets, which would have a material adverse effect on our operating results.
 We evaluate goodwill for impairment pursuant to the provisions of SFAS No. 142, Goodwill and Other Intangible Assets.
+We have selected December 31 as the date upon which to perform our annual testing for impairment.
 As of December 31, 2004, we completed our annual testing requirements and determined that the carrying value of goodwill had not been impaired.

-We are currently amortizing our acquired intangible assets over estimated useful lives of periods ranging from 1 to 4 years, which is based on the estimated period of benefit to be delivered from such assets.
-However, a decrease in the estimated useful lives of such assets will cause additional amortization expense or an impairment of such asset in future periods.
+We are currently amortizing our acquired intangible assets over estimated useful lives of 4 years, which is based on the estimated period of benefit to be delivered from such assets.
+However, a decrease in the estimated useful lives of such assets would cause additional amortization expense or an impairment of such asset in future periods.